QUIQQER/template-businesspro/README.md

     - GitLab
 - Color management
 - Header settings (show / hide, height, position, etc.)
-- Each site can define if header, title and short description should be displayed
+- Each site can define if header, title and short description should be displayed (override the global setting)
-- Responsive
+- Template settings cache

 Installation